Cranberry Baseball League

 Forfeits

-Section F: A team which forfeits a game shall pay to the commissioner a fine of $50.00 as well as all umpire fees and any additional expenses incurred by the home team (lights, field) in full for games that are forfeited.
+Section F: A team which forfeits a game shall pay to the President a fine of $50.00 as well as all umpire fees and any additional expenses incurred by the home team (lights, field) in full for games that are forfeited.
 Payment must be made before the team's next scheduled game or within 48 hours of originally scheduled game.
-Fines must be in the hands of the commissioner at that time; failure to do so will result in successive forfeits until all fines are paid.
+Fines must be in the hands of the President at that time; failure to do so will result in successive forfeits until all fines are paid.

 Section G: A team will be suspended from further league play if it has forfeited games on two separate dates during a season.
 Its remaining scheduled games shall be recorded as forfeits and its membership in the league shall be revoked.
 The balance of fees and umpire assessment, if any, shall become the property of the Cranberry Baseball League.
 Said team may re-apply for membership the following year and if accepted must pay a $500.00 fee.